sam2829/project-3-0s-and-Xs/README.md

 Once the user selects a grid position the computer will then select a random grid position, this will continue until there has been a declared winner or a tie.

-User must select a number between 1 and 9 and once that has not been selected previously by the user or computer.
+User must select a number between 1 and 9 and one that has not been selected previously by the user or computer.

 ## Design